 E.g. Loans, account payables, mortgage, deferred revenues, accrued expenses.

-Here are some common example of expenses account:
+Here is some common example of expenses account such as:

 - Management expenses